 Getting to the Parker Ridge Trailhead

 The Parker Ridge Trailhead is on the south side of the highway close to the Hilda Creek Hostel.
 There’s a big parking lot so you won’t have any difficulty finding it.
-It’s 41 kilometres north of Saskatchewan River Crossing and 9 kilometres south of the Columbia Icefield Discovery Centre.
+It’s 41 km north of Saskatchewan River Crossing and 9 km south of the Columbia Icefield Discovery Centre.

 Keep going because in short order you’ll see the red chairs Parks Canada has placed in scenic spots around the country.
 Sit down and take in the view.

-When you’ve had your fill continue upwards until you reach the tussock, flower filled meadows at the two kilometre mark.
+When you’ve had your fill continue upwards until you reach the tussock, flower filled meadows at the 2 km mark.
 Keep an eye out for bighorn sheep as you continue to saunter across the meadows to the pass.

 From the pass you can return; or continue on a trail up to the ridgeline directly above the Icefield Centre for even more magnificent views.

-The trailhead is on the north side of the Icefields Parkway, just 2.8 kilometres south of the Columbia Icefields Discovery Centre.
+The trailhead is on the north side of the Icefields Parkway, just 2.8 km south of the Columbia Icefields Discovery Centre.
 The Wilcox Creek Campground is just beyond the parking at the trailhead.